ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	provides Service Auto Scaling, Service Load Balancing, and Monitoring with CloudWatch but it is not ***automatically\*** enabled by default unlike with Elastic Beanstalk.
 ==**AWS Macie** is an ML-powered security service that== helps you prevent data loss by ==automatically discovering, classifying, and protecting sensitive data stored in Amazon S3==.
 Amazon Macie uses machine learning to recognize sensitive data such as personally identifiable information (PII) or intellectual property, assigns a business value, and provides visibility into where this data is stored and how it is being used in your organization.
 Amazon Macie ==continuously monitors data access activity== for anomalies, and ==delivers alerts when it detects== risk of unauthorized access or inadvertent data leaks.
 Amazon Macie has ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets their compliance standards.
 **Decoupled architecture** is a type of computing architecture that enables computing components or layers to execute independently while still interfacing with each other. eg: **AWS SQS** and **AWS SWF**.
+**AWS Fargate**
+	is a serverless compute engine for containers that works with both ECS and EKS. removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

 **<u>==Questions to review:==</u>**